Transportation Electrification

 The electricity sector accounted for 59% of all the coal used globally in 2021, and only 20% of electricity generated was from renewable sources.
 This percentage of renewable sources will increase due to continued global warming and the emergence of policies that aim to advance green energy solutions.
 Some green energy solutions such as wind, solar, and hydropower require energy storage systems to use as needed rather than as generated.

 One of the benefits of electrification is the consolidation of emissions that are traditionally nonpoint (i.e., gas vehicles) to point source emissions (i.e., power generation plants) that are easier and more economical to treat.
-There is potential for more benefit once a cleaner energy infrastructure is in place.
+There is potential for more benefits once a cleaner energy infrastructure is in place.

 Effective Abatement Technologies

-A lot of innovation is going on with battery production (different approaches, technology, and materials), there is not a well-vetted approach for the APC, so it requires the customization and tailoring to these new (or pilot) processes.
+A lot of innovation is going on with battery production (different approaches, technology, and materials), there is not a well-vetted approach for APC, so it requires customization and tailoring to these new (or pilot) processes.

 Due to the uniqueness of transportation electrification applications, any of our air pollution control systems could be an appropriate solution.